redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 * [Netlify Outgoing Webhooks](https://docs.netlify.com/site-deploys/notifications/#outgoing-webhooks)

-The benefits JSON Web Token (JWT) Verifier is that not only does it cryptographically compare teh signature to the payload to ensure it has not been tampered with but given the added JWT claims like `issuer` and `expires` you can trust that the Webhook was sent by a trusted sounds and is not out of date.
+The JSON Web Token (JWT) Verifier not only cryptographically compares the signature to the payload to ensure it hasn't been tampered with, but also gives the added JWT claims like `issuer` and `expires` — you can trust that the Webhook was sent by a trusted sounds and isn't out of date.

 Here, the `VerifyOptions` not only specify the expected signature header, but allow will check that the `iss` claim is netlify.